Education in Chile: Costs

-There is a third type of public school, the so-called Delegated Administration schools, which are owned by the State but managed and financed by private corporations.
+There is a third type of public school, the Delegated Administration schools, which are owned by the State but managed and financed by private corporations.
 These cannot charge a selection fee.
 The annual enrollment cost is voluntary and the same as in schools with voluntary tuition.
 They are allowed to charge for tuition, but it is up to the parent to decide how much to pay.
 The maximum cost is 1.5 UTM annually, which was CLP$57,430 (about US$119) in 2011.
 A Parents Center fee is voluntary.

 There is a fourth type of public school, administered by the Ministry of Education and completely financed by the State.
 Currently, there is only one such school: Escuela Villa Las Estrellas in Antártica.